cis1912/website/content/lectures/lec01.md

     - Deletes the resource at the given URL (assuming you have permissions)
     - Common use case is deleting a file (deleting your profile picture)

 Idempotency is an important concept with HTTP, but also in DevOps more broadly.
+An operation is idempotent when, no matter how many times it is performed on a system, the system only changes as if it was performed once.
+A simple example is multiplying a non-zero integer by zero. `4*0=0`, and `4*0*0=0` and so on.
+The "multiply by zero" operation has an effect on the resulting product the first time, but any more applications of the operation won't change the outcome.

-Many times when dealing with infrastructure you want to be able to retry an action, but don't want to actually perform that action multiple times if two requests happen to both succeed.
+Bringing this back to DevOps, there are many times when you want to be able to retry an action, but don't want to actually perform that action multiple times if two requests happen to both succeed.
+If you want to provision a virtual machine on a cloud provider, retrying the "provision" action shouldn't result with you having two virtual machines, paying twice what you expected to pay.

 ### HTTP URLs